dokang307/Internship_Report/content/2-Proposal/_index.md

 ### 1.3 ASSUMPTIONS

-The project is implemented based on the following assumptions.
-If changes occur, the scope and schedule may need adjustment:

 **Technical & Architectural Assumptions:**

 - **Source Code:** The current Local application (Frontend & Backend) is functionally complete.
 The project focuses on Refactoring for the Cloud (Serverless), excluding the development of new features.